MyNeDICC/lc-data-preservation/_episodes/07-Persistent-Identifiers.md

 - "We use a standard set of labels to classify issues and pull requests."
 ---

-This episode describes the processes used to maintain our lessons.
+This episode describes everything you need to know about Persistent Identifiers.

 ## Persistent Identifiers